offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

 **WHY**: Hidden states aren't observable (hence the word hidden) but emitted symbols are.
 That means that, although it's possible to see the symbols being emitted, it's impossible to know the hidden path taken to emit that sequence of symbols.
-This algorithm provides the most likely hidden path, based on probabilities, that resulted in a sequence of emitted symbols.
+This algorithm provides the most likely hidden path, based on probabilities, that resulted in an emitted sequence.

 #### Viterbi Algorithm